 The Trading Game

 Our high energy Trading Games provide students with opportunities to think about maths in some very different ways.
 Working in an ever-shifting environment, they’ll come to understand that “value” can be a concept that changes depending on circumstances, that the ability to prioritise is an essential mathematical skill, and that the properties of 2D shapes allow them to be arranged in a variety of ways.
 The more pupils produce, the more points they get – and there are plenty of opportunities to win bonus points by answering explicitly mathematical questions with a range of foci.

 Those pupils who claim they don’t like poetry will be writing furiously at the end of this magical workshop.
-Realising the power of “sound”, they’ll design and perform contrasting soundscapes, one set in a world where the environment transmits messages of calm, tranquillity and hopefulness, the other the other in one speaking in a much more sinister voice.
+Realising the power of “sound”, they’ll design and perform two contrasting soundscapes, working to topics/themes of your choice.
 We’ll then guide them through a structure supporting them in crafting richly descriptive poems that tell both individual and collective stories.
-With pupils also gaining experience in presentation skills as we support them in exploring the most effective ways to deliver their poems vocally, Soundscape Poetry offers opportunities to not only create poems but build confidence in presenting them too.

 CSI: Reading Skills